inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

    </config>

 The XML configuration must contain exactly one ``<config>`` element.
-Under the root element there can be multiple of the following elements:
+Under the root element, there can be multiple of the following elements:

 The interface element provides configuration parameters for one or more interfaces in the network.
 The selector attributes limit the scope where